AdotBdot/SpicetifyManager/README.md

  - Spicetify logs directly in app.

 ## Requirements
- - NET 6.0 Runtime.
+ - NET 6.0.x Runtime.
 Can be downloaded <a href="https://dotnet.microsoft.com/en-us/download/dotnet/6.0">here</a>.
- - Microsoft Windows build 10.0.18362.0 or higher.
+ - Windows 11 or Windows 10(18362) or newer.
  - Latest version of spicetify-cli.

 ## References